MockingbirdME/game_md/magic/arcane_themes.md

 * area of effect
 * enhance range
 * relocate
+### Steel
+Solely the purview of those born a member of the arcane house of smiths, steel magic is exceptionally rare and steel mages are very expensive to employ.
+* Enhance Metal
+* Find/Identify Metal
+* Imbue Metal
+* Weaken Metal
 ### Storm
 While some dependents manifest powers of this theme storm magic is generally the domain of natural sorcerers with very few learned practitioners.
 * call rain